unsocial-bleach/madmax-win-pause/README.md

 	<img src="plot-icon.png" alt="Systray Icon" />
 </p>

+## How to Use
+1. Download the release executable (`madmax-win-pause.exe`) from the [Releases page](https://github.com/unsocial-bleach/madmax-win-pause/releases/).
+2. Run the executable.
+3. Access the program by right-clicking on the system tray icon.

 ## Dependencies
 * Microsoft's sysinternal's "PsSuspend"
 	* v1.07 is already downloaded in the repo for your convencience.
 Otherwise, it must be downloaded from [their website for free.](https://docs.microsoft.com/en-us/sysinternals/downloads/pssuspend)